-- In case of smartcard activation by inserting the smartcard and entering the password; - In case of softcard activation by entering the softcard and password.
+- In case of smartcard activation by inserting the smartcard into card reader and entering the password; - In case of softcard activation by entering the softcard and password.

-Private keys of employees taking part in issuing certificates are activated by inserting the smartcard and entering PIN.
+Private keys of employees taking part in issuing certificates are activated by inserting the smartcard into card reader and entering PIN.

-Activation private keys of other end users is fully within the competence of these end users and depends on the way of storing these private keys.
+Activation private keys related to certificates of other end users is fully within the competence of these end users and depends on the way of storing these private keys.